Simon-Ing/Cosmo_Ai/README.md

   using the GUI API from OpenCV.
 + `Python/CosmoGUI.py` - new version implemented in Python using tkinter.

-The two GUI tools are similar and pretty self explanatory.
+The two GUI tools are similar and pretty self-explanatory.
 The images shown are the actual source on the left and the distorted (lensed) image on the right.